 - + The Pixel Mapping Intensity parameter on Mbox's Master fixture will still master the output level of all pixel map output from color or luma pixels.
 It does not master the output of parked pixel types.
 The Master intensity also does not affect any levels from the merge data that are passed through on unpatched channels. - Parked pixels and passed through levels are things that typically Mbox should not or cannot control (e.g., pan and tilt on a moving light).
-Mbox can control the color of the light, but typically the pan and tilt will be fixed (use a parked pixel) or controlled separately by a console (use merge data passed through). - + Using the Pixel Mapping merge will have a performance impact on the entire Mbox application, especially when merging large amounts of data (many fixtures and/or universes).
-The slower/older the computer, the less capable it will be in merging large amounts of data. - + When dealing with a large merge, it is recommended to use non-blocking gigabit Ethernet switches (e.g., Pathway Connectivity Via10 or Via12).
+Mbox can control the color of the light, but typically the pan and tilt will be fixed (use a parked pixel) or controlled separately by a console (use merge data passed through). - + Using the Pixel Mapping merge may have a performance impact on the entire Mbox application, especially when merging large amounts of data (many fixtures and/or universes).
+The slower/older the computer, the less capable it will be in merging large amounts of data. - + When dealing with a large merge, it is recommended to use non-blocking gigabit ethernet switches (e.g., Pathway Connectivity Via10 or Via12).
 Make sure to configure the switch appropriately.
 Note that on cheaper switches (even gigabit switches), plugging in a slower device (e.g., a 10Mb/s Artistic Licence Art-Net node) may affect throughput on the entire switch.
-This may lead to poor results when trying get the smoothest pixel map output or when low latency is critical. - + Merge data can be received by the Mbox computer on any interface, as long as it is of the same protocol as the main control protocol (i.e., either Art-Net or sACN as set on the Mbox Setup tab). - + The Pixel Mapping output can be made from any interface(s) on the computer as long as the Destinations are set up correctly. - + The Pixel Mapping previs HUD (F5) in Mbox does not show any aspect of a.)
-Group control levels, b.) incoming merge data, or c.) the affect of Group controls and/or merge data on the final pixel mapping output of Mbox.
-The HUD continues to show only the raw color values from the sub-sampling done on Mbox outputs.
+This may lead to poor results when trying get the smoothest pixel map output or when low latency is critical - + Merge data can be received by the Mbox computer on any interface, as long as it is of the same protocol as the main control protocol (i.e., either Art-Net or sACN as set on the Mbox Setup tab). - + The Pixel Mapping output can be made from any interface(s) on the computer as long as the pixel mapping Destinations are set up correctly.